abdealijaroli/jaro-li/src/content/pages/now.md

 <b>Balance</b> is the key to everything.

-Last updated: 8th August, 2025
+Last updated: 11th November, 2025